HEARINGS

 them.

-And the third major finding, which is why I am here today,
+And the third major finding, which is why I am here today, is

 the Federal role exacerbates both the antifamily bias and the